 You’ll love how we spent our mother-daughter trip to Palestine, TX.

-Our mother-daughter trip started with the journey itself.
+Our mother-daughter trip started with our road trip.
 We had a lot to talk about, mostly about her health.
 I always welcome conversations with my mom because, at times, I’m all she has.
 I hope you enjoy our mother-daughter trip to Palestine, TX.

 Welcome to East Texas’s small-town southern charm—Palestine, Texas.
 That’s exactly what my mom and I experienced in Palestine.
 From gorgeous scenic drives to numerous pines scattered everywhere, seeing the dogwood trees (well, buds), to local cuisine and a cozy stay in the woods, we completed another mother-daughter trip together.